kjjohan/SSY340_Project/gym/envs/README.md

 # Envs

+TestEdit.
 These are the core integrated environments.
 Note that we may later restructure any of the files, but will keep the environments available at the relevant package's top-level.
 So for example, you should access `AntEnv` as follows: